 But the rest is history.
 They established their journalistic legacy with a Pulitzer Prize.
 Their reporting had a direct impact on the future of the country and inspired countless journalists that came after them.
 Their book got published, and the film got made.

 Its production generated numerous trivia.
-As the TCM Classic Film Festival page also notes, Washington Post did not allow the film to be shot in the paper’s actual offices.
-So the production team had to spend $450K to recreate the newsroom on two sound stages.
-The now renowned “Library of Congress” Scene –which starts with a close up of the reporters/index cards and gradually shows their smallness in the jumble of Washington (a literal shot that grows more and more metaphoric each time the camera draws further)- reportedly cost $90,000 even though it only takes up about 30 seconds.
+As the TCM Classic Film Festival page also notes, the Washington Post did not allow the film to be shot in the paper’s actual offices.
+So the production team had to spend $450,000 to recreate the newsroom on two sound stages.
+The now renowned Library of Congress scene, which starts with a close up on the reporters handling index cards and gradually shows their smallness in the jumble of Washington — a shot that grows more and more metaphoric each time the camera draws further — reportedly cost $90,000 even though it only takes up about thirty seconds.
 Frank Wills, the security guard who found the tape on the doors of the DNC offices at the Watergate and ultimately discovered the break-in, plays himself in the film.
 And the list goes on.

-What a fitting way to look at the Oscars of 1976, when a country still in trauma was picking up the pieces post-Vietnam War.
-On the background were Best Picture nominees such as the frightening psychological thriller Taxi Driver, scathing satire Network and the timely All The President’s Men that captured the essence of the times.
-And in the foreground was the shinier, hopeful underdog flick Rocky that walked away with the prize.
-That must have been the much needed happy Hollywood ending then.
+What a fitting image with which to metaphorically consider the Oscars of 1977 when a country still in trauma was picking up the pieces post-Vietnam War.
+In the background were Best Picture nominees such as the frightening psychological thriller Taxi Driver, the scathing satire Network, and All The President’s Men that captured the essence of the times.
+And in the foreground was the shinier, hopeful underdog flick Rocky, which walked away with the prize.
+That must have been a much-needed happy Hollywood ending then.